 The statistical behavior of the distribution at \( p = 1/2 \) reflects a symmetric transition structure where the probability of transitioning between states is balanced by the parameter \( a \).
 This symmetry simplifies the interpretation and analysis of the Markov chain, making it an interesting case for studying the dynamics governed by the mixture copula model.

 The transition matrix (\ref{tmatrples}) is similar to the one considered by Klotz (1973) \cite{klotz1973statistical}.
-In our case, $p=P(X_t=1)$ is the usual frequency parameter and $a=P(X_t=1|X_{t-1}=1)$, when $p<1/2$ or $a=P(X_t=0|X_{t-1}=0)$, when $p\geq 1/2$ is the dependence parameter.
+In our case, we have a frequency parameter $p=P(X_t=1)$ and an additional dependence parameter $a=P(X_t=1|X_{t-1}=1)$, when $p<1/2$ or $a=P(X_t=0|X_{t-1}=0)$, when $p\geq 1/2$.
 In Klotz (1973) \cite{klotz1973statistical}, the condition $\max(0,(2p-1)/p)\leq a\leq 1$ was required so that the transition probabilities of the model remain bounded between $0$ and $1$.
 The model presented in this work does not require this condition because the copula conditions sufficiently define the transition probabilities based on whether $p<1/2$ or $p\geq 1/2$.
 Specifically, the transition probabilities remain bounded between 0 and 1 for any value of $0<a<1$, and they satisfy $\sum\limits_j p_{ij}=1$ for $j=0,1$.

 \begin{prop} The $n^{th}$ transition matrices for (\ref{tmatrples}) and (\ref{tmatrpgeq}) are respectively and

 \end{prop} \begin{proof} For $p<1/2$, the eigenvalues of $A$ are obtained by solving the characteristic equation: